 The SPCAI donates veterinary medications and supplies through its Global Animal Veterinary Assistance Program, which provides critical aid to animals in shelters.
 These medications and supplies are distributed worldwide and are an integral part of the SPCAI's commitment and efforts to fulfill its mission.
-The SPCAI has contracted with an organization to administer this program, including the procurement, shipping and delivery of these supplies.
+The SPCAI works to administer this program, including the procurement, shipping and delivery of these supplies.
 The organization also provides the fair value of the donation at the date the supplies are shipped, based on the average of three valuation values for warehouse acquisition costs and average wholesale price.
-The SPCAI received in-kind donations totaling \$10,007,102 and \$9,298,721 for the years ended December 31, 2023 and 2022, respectively.
+The SPCAI received in-kind donations totaling \$10,414,570 and \$10,007,102 for the years ended December 31, 2024 and 2023, respectively.
 The amounts are directly charged by function on the statements of functional expenses.

 The SPCAI also receives in-kind marketing contributions for campaign activity.
 The services are valued at fair value based on the value provided by the provider.
-The SPCAI received in-kind marketing contributions totaling \$480,432 and \$478,067 for the years ended December 31, 2023 and 2022, respectively.
+The SPCAI received in-kind marketing contributions totaling \$480,129 and \$480,432 for the years ended December 31, 2024 and 2023, respectively.
 The amounts are directly charged by function on the statements of functional expenses.